 In my roundup of the RHS Tatton Park Flower Show yesterday, I mentioned that some people had voiced their opinion on the show before I visited.
 Comments from fellow plot holders included comments such as my headline – “Flower Shows are for Gardeners that have Gardeners”.
 Whilst that’s clearly not strictly true, I came away yesterday completely understanding why people could form that opinion.

-The RHS does a great deal for the wider gardening community – and they’re certainly less ‘elitist’ than they were back in the 90’s (so I’m lead to believe).
-However, their membership is still largely made up of a certain demographic, and the shows are reflective and appeal to that demographic primarily.
-In this time of food insecurity, biosecurity and climate change, they need to appeal AND cater for much wider scope.
-Whilst RHS membership itself does, to a large degree, accomplish that – there’s no hint for example that they’ll only offer free advice if your garden is an acre or more – the shows let them down.
+The RHS does a great deal for the wider gardening community.
+They’re certainly less ‘elitist’ than they were back in the ’90s, I’m lead to believe.
+However, RHS membership is still largely made up of a certain demographic, and the shows are reflective and appeal to that demographic primarily.
+In this time of food insecurity, biosecurity and climate change, they need to appeal AND cater for a much wider scope.
+RHS membership itself does, to a large degree, accomplish that.
+There’s no hint for example that they’ll only offer free advice if your garden is an acre or more – the shows let them down.
 No-one wants to sit at a table thinking you’re the poorest person in the room.

 I’ll counter my own critique with perhaps an alternative view though.
 Most of us gardeners will spend our time covered in soil, perhaps knee-deep in horse poo on occasion.
 Maybe gardening needs a time and place to ‘get the glad rags on’ and show off?